 Gold!
 The only thing apart from cricket that the entire country loves unanimously.
 It is no secret that Indians love gold.
 It makes absolute sense if you wish to buy physical gold for personal consumption.
 You may want to gift a gold necklace to your spouse or your mother.
-At such times, there is no other option but to go to a jewellery store and buy physical gold.
+There is no other option but to go to a jewelry store and buy physical gold at such times.

-But when it comes to investments, it may be better to invest in mutual fund instead of gold
+But when it comes to investments, it may be better to invest in a mutual fund instead of gold.

 Mutual funds are a great way to invest for the future and earn high returns.
-They are very popular among investors who are interested in wealth management.
+They are prevalent among investors who are interested in wealth management.
 There are lots of different options for you to consider.
-You can invest in debt, equity or even a mix of both.
+You can invest in debt, equity, or even a mix of both.

 Ease of investing

 Gold ETFs are traded on the stock market just like shares.
 This means you can buy and sell units of an ETF whenever you wish (that is, when the stock exchanges are open) and from any part of the country.
 And the best part is you don’t need huge sums of money to invest in gold.
 You can start investing with as little as 1 gm of gold!

 Gold is generally considered to be a safe investment option to hedge against inflation.
 But when it comes to future goals, you might want to consider investing in mutual funds since the returns tend to be higher in the long term.